WillBridges1999/Very-Fast-Sudoku-Solver-cpp/README.md

 # Sudoku-Solver
 An extremely fast Sudoku puzzle solver, which I built using C++.

-### Received 98% for this module (100% in labs, 97% in final acw lab and report write-up).
+### Received 98% for this module (100% in labs, 97% in the final coursework code and report write-up).